Vortecsmaster/HandsOns/MathBounty/README.md

 This is going to create the corresponding encoded/serialized files for unit, datum, goodRedeeer, badRedeemer and onChain validator.

 ###### STEP 5
-In your testnet folder edit theBlind.sh
+In your testnet folder edit theBounty.sh
 ```
     cardano-cli transaction build \
      --babbage-era \